timscott/flipit/README.markdown

 # Introduction

 FlipIt is a feature flipper.
 It provides a simple and flexible way to flip features in a .NET application.
+Use FlipIt to:

-Use FlipIt to conditionally turn features or and off using your custom logic.
-Change those conditions over time without touching the production code where the features are implemented.
+ * Conditionally turn features `OFF` and `ON` using custom logic per feature
+ * Change beahvior over time without touching the production code where features are implemented

+This interface embodies the essence of FlipIt.

+    public interface IFeature
+    {
+        bool IsOn(IFeatureSettingsProvider featureSettingsProvider);
+    }

 # Usage